 You might even leave this blog feeling there’s something wrong with you.
 I felt this way for years.
 I wondered why everyone had it all figured out and I was struggling to remember to put the wet laundry in the dryer before it started to smell.

 Friend, you don’t have to be overwhelmed.
 There’s nothing wrong with you; you just haven’t found the stay at home mom schedule that works for you.
-This is why I created a workbook that walks you through the process to create the best stay at home mom schedule for you.

 Focus on Progress, Not Perfection